housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 }
 {% endhighlight %}

-The markup (`item.component.html`) is pretty much the same, but the loading indicator is now removed and each parameter now refers to the properties of our new API.
+The markup (`item.component.html`) is very similar, but we now don't need to conditionally check if the item object is present anymore (we do that in the parent component).
+Moreover, each parameter now refers to the properties of our new API.

 {% highlight html %}
 <!-- item.component.html -->